Q: When can I start bringing my baby to Giggle ‘N’ Splash?

 A: If you miss a lesson speak to us, we are parents too and we understand that sometimes it is unavoidable.
-We cannot offer a refund, but we will do our best to offer up to three catch-up classes to be attended within the same 10-week term subject to availability.
+We cannot offer a refund, or guarantee a replacement lesson, but we will do our best to let you know when someone will be absent from another class so you may attend instead of them.

-– If you or your child have a chest, ear or eye infection you shouldn’t come swimming until it has completely cleared.
+– If you or your child have a chest, ear or eye infection you should not come to the pool until it has completely cleared.

 – Strictly don’t bring your child to the pool if they are suffering from diarrhea, and not until 48 hours from the last episode of diarrhea.

-– Please do not come to swimming lessons if you or your child have anything that may be contagious such as chickenpox, fungal infections or skin infections.
+– Please do not come to lessons if you or your child have anything that may be contagious such as covid-19, chickenpox, fungal infections or skin infections.

 Q: What should my baby wear?

-A: Babies must use the double nappy system.
-This is a disposable swim nappy underneath snug- fitting neoprene swim pants.
-Please note that a regular disposable nappy will absorb pool water and not only will it be useless as a nappy but will also weigh baby down as it becomes heavy with water.
-You will not be allowed to enter the pool without both correct layers of nappy and swim pants since leakages will contaminate the pool water and make it unsafe for yourself and others.
+A: Babies/toddlers must use the double nappy system unless FULLY potty trained.
+This is a disposable/reusable swim nappy underneath snug- fitting neoprene swimpants.
+Please note that a regular nappy will absorb pool water and not only will it be useless as a nappy but will also weigh baby down as it fills with water.
+You will not be allowed to enter the pool without both correct layers of nappy and swimpants since leakages will contaminate the pool water and make it unsafe for yourself and others.
 We take hygiene and safety very seriously.

 Q: What should I bring with me to lessons?

-A: Apart from the double-nappy system including a disposable swim nappy and the neoprene swim pants to go over the swim nappy, the following will be needed:
+A: Apart from the double-nappy system including a disposable/reusable swim nappy and the neoprene swim pants to go over the swim nappy, the following will be needed:

 – a healthy snack for after the lesson as your child is likely to be hungry afterwards, however please keep these for after you leave the pool area.